 When it comes to managing stress, it’s important to understand that everyone has their own way of dealing with stress, and what works for one person may not work for another.
 Dealing with stress is a very personal thing, and it’s important to remember that.

 In terms of strategies, it’s important to think about what you find calms you.
 If you already have strategies that you find useful for calming you when you become agitated, consider honing in on these strategies and taking full advantage of them to help make managing stress a little easier.
-Whether you find that writing a stress journal helps you to stay on top of your stress or taking an hour out each day to do some kickboxing helps to manage stress, it doesn’t matter - you need to find the strategy that works for you.
+Whether you find that writing a stress journal helps you to stay on top of your stress or taking an hour out each day to do some kickboxing helps to manage stress or going to the Spa or maybe even doing Yoga, it doesn’t matter – you need to find the strategy that works for you.